how2flow/wiringpi-test/README.md

 gpio
 ```
-Short all 40 pins (excluding voltage and GND) exposed in sbc.
+Short all 40 pins (excluding voltage and GND) exposed in SBC.
 ```

 i2c